Avinash-kadu/sqli-monitoring/README.md

-need node js installed in system for ruuning it on vs code following extenstion are required:
+need node js installed in system. for runing it on vs-code following extenstion are required:
   ESLint
   Prettier
   Tailwind CSS IntelliSense